 There is a great book which I tell all of our interns to get.
 It’s called Modern Recording Techniques by John M. Woram and it came out 1976.
 It’s awesome because it’s all about tape and analogue technology.
 It’s such a good basic book on recording at its core level, which is still the same.
 It’s a really great book.

 Do you have any techniques or tricks to get your creative juices flowing if you are in a creative rut?

 Take a day off.
 Go do something you want to do.
 Creativity is directly connected with joy.
-So if you enjoy hiking go hiking or if you enjoy boating go boating or going to guitar stores, travelling, drinking etc. Do whatever that you enjoy.
+So if you enjoy hiking go hiking.
+Or if you enjoy boating go boating.
+Go to guitar stores, travel, drink, etc. Do whatever that you enjoy.
 A lot of times we get caught up in deadlines and all that stuff and it tends to be the suck of joy and joy tends to go away.